An Air Rocket Launch Control Panel and Launch Pad

 One of the first things we found was that it takes longer than a 4 year old’s attention span to wait for the air tank to pressurize, and it was hard for them to hold down the fill button long enough to get a good charge before they would succumb to the draw of that big, red, shiny, candy-like launch button.
 I decided I wanted to add some fun, colorful, animated LEDs to help make it more interesting to wait, and to provide a fill gauge that the kids could watch to see progress.
 Animated LEDs meant it was time to bust out yet another Arduino!

 Another problem we saw was that the older kids (up through age 75 or so), wanted the highest pressure setting they could talk me in to, even if it meant occasionally destroying their rockets on the pad.
-The youngest kids, on the other hand, built less aerodynamic and structurally sound rockets.
-They didn’t care if they held the hight record, but it did make them sad when their rockets burst.
-I did a lot of running out to mess with the regulator on the launcher tank, and decided that if I was going to use an Arduino to read the pressure in the tank to drive the fill gauge, I might as well add a pressure adjustment option to the control panel.
+The youngest kids on the other hand, built less aerodynamic and structurally sound rockets.
+They didn’t care if they held the height record, but it did make them sad when their rockets burst.
+I did a lot of running out to mess with the regulator on the launcher tank.
+I decided that if I was going to use an Arduino to read the pressure in the tank to drive the fill gauge, I might as well add a pressure adjustment option to the control panel.
 I found a momentary key switch that seemed perfect since an adult could pull the key out and keep it if they felt like the kids couldn’t be trusted with it.

 I used an oil pressure sender off ebay to read the pressure in the tank.
 I set up a routine in the Arduino code for adjusting the pressure where holding the key switch would move a white dot up and down the fuel tank strip and you could release the key when you hit the pressure you wanted.
 The lowest pressure is about 25 PSI, and the highest is right at 100 PSI.